magnetik/magnetik.github.io/_pages/contact.md

 ## Curiculum

-You can find a more _pro-oriented_ curiculum on [StackOverflow](https://stackoverflow.com/story/baptistelafontaine) or on [my linkedin profile](https://fr.linkedin.com/in/baptistelafontaine) if you are feeling less fancy.
+You can find a more _pro-oriented_ curiculum on [my linkedin profile](https://fr.linkedin.com/in/baptistelafontaine) if you are feeling less fancy.

 ---